vidur89/RepData_PeerAssessment1/ActivityData.md

 ---

 ---
-Create a new factor variable in the dataset with two levels ??? ???weekday??? and ???weekend??? indicating whether a given date is a weekday or weekend day
+Create a new factor variable in the dataset with two levels ??? "weekday" and "weekend" indicating whether a given date is a weekday or weekend day
 ---

 #### Given below is the data table divided between weekdays and weekends: